Nicolas Sarkozy: Temporary retirement: 2012–2014

-After his defeat at the 2012 election, Nicolas Sarkozy asked his supporters to respect Hollande's victory.
+After his defeat at the 2012 election, Sarkozy asked his supporters to respect Hollande's victory.
 He invited his successor to attend his last 8 May Victory in Europe Day commemoration in office.
 His last day as President of the French Republic was 15 May.

 Shortly after, Sarkozy briefly considered a career in private equity and secured a €250 million commitment from the Qatar Investment Authority to back his planned buyout firm.
 He abandoned his private equity plans when he decided to make a political comeback in 2014.

 Return to politics: 2014–2016

-On 19 September 2014, Sarkozy announced that he was returning to politics and would run for chairman of the UMP party. and was elected to the post on 29 November 2014.
-Led by Sarkozy, UMP won over two-thirds of the 102 local departements in the nationwide elections on 29 March 2015.
+On 19 September 2014, Sarkozy announced that he was returning to politics and would run for chairman of the UMP party, and was elected to the post on 29 November 2014.
+Led by Sarkozy, UMP won over two-thirds of the 102 local départements in the nationwide elections on 29 March 2015.
 On 13 December, the Republicans won the majority of regional office races, another set of national elections.
-(On 30 May the UMP's name was changed to the Republicans.)
+(On 30 May, the UMP's name was changed to the Republicans.)

-2017 retirement from politics

 In January 2016, Sarkozy published the book La France pour la vie.
-In August 2016, he announced his candidacy for 2016 Republican presidential primary in November 2016, but only came in third place behind François Fillon and Alain Juppé.
-He decided to endorse Fillon and signaled that he was retiring from politics.
+Though he insisted it was not a campaign book, it was widely perceived as one, since he had previously published a book ahead of his campaign in 2007.
+On August 22, he announced his candidacy for 2016 Republican presidential primary.
+After placing third behind François Fillon and Alain Juppé, he decided to endorse Fillon and signaled his retirement from politics.